 The New Frugality: How to Reach Out to Retail Consumers Who Buy Less

-Buying less is a concept that seemed out of style for consumers beginning with the go-go 80’s until a few years ago.
+Buying less is a concept that seemed out of style for consumers, beginning with 80s pop culture and yuppies and continuing until a few years ago.

-During those thirty years, the size of the average American home mushroomed, even while families themselves were getting smaller.
-In Los Angeles, where I lived for much of that time, smaller homes were razed and the phrase McMansion was coined to refer to the outsized homes replacing them.
+During those thirty years, the size of the average American home mushroomed, even while families were getting smaller.
+In Los Angeles, where I lived for much of that time, smaller houses were razed, and the term McMansion was coined to refer to the outsized homes replacing them.

-But then in 1998 architect Sarah Susanka published a book called The Not So Big House, which offered an alternative to McMansions.
-It suggested an emphasis on quality over quantity, and doing more with less physical space.
-That book is widely considered to be the match that lit the fire under what is now called the tiny house movement.
+But then, in 1998, architect Sarah Susanka published a book called The Not So Big House, which offered an alternative to McMansions.
+It suggested emphasizing quality over quantity and doing more with less physical space.
+That book is widely considered the match that lit the fire under what is now called the tiny house movement.

-A tiny house doesn’t have a fixed definition, but we are really talking about TINY here - anywhere from 100 to 1,000 square feet.
-It has largely caught on with Millennials, who can be seen towing their tiny houses on the back of their trucks on TV shows like A&E’s Tiny House Nation or HGTV's Tiny House, Big Living.
+A tiny house doesn’t have a fixed definition, but we are talking about TINY - anywhere from 100 to 1,000 square feet.
+It has primarily caught on with Millennials, who can be seen towing their tiny houses on the back of their trucks on TV shows like A&E’s Tiny House Nation or HGTV's Tiny House, Big Living.

-Proponents of the tiny house movement use phrases like extreme downsizing to illustrate how they choose to live their lives.
+Proponents of the tiny house movement use phrases like extreme downsizing to illustrate how they choose to live.

-Even Baby Boomers are jumping on the bandwagon with books about how to simplify.
+Even Baby Boomers jumped on the bandwagon with books about simplifying.

 Both generations are looking to own less, which means they buy less.
 They choose to get rid of things rather than acquire new ones.